Every human being has the same innate creative abilities, which come through differently for each of us depending on our Soul Purpose.

 I'm systematically replacing all of my oil paint with Gamblin Artist Oils.
 My current palette consists of: Titanium White, Payne's Grey, Van Dyke Brown, Cadmium Lemon, Cadmium Yellow Deep, Burnt Sienna, Burnt Umber, Alizarin Crimson, Prussian Blue, French Ultramarine, Cerulean Blue.
 I'll sometimes add in a specialty color like Cobalt Teal or Cadmium Chartreuse if a painting calls for it.
 For medium, I use a mix of Linseed or Poppy Oil and Gamblin Gamsol Odorless Mineral Spirits.

-My new favorite brushes of all time are Winsor & Newton Monarch flats.
+My new favorite brushes of all time are Winsor & Newton Monarch flats and brights.
 This is a synthetic brush which mimics natural mongoose hair.
 I do not use materials that have been sourced from the needless trapping, hunting or breeding of animals for this purpose.
 There is no need for animals to suffer for art or commerce in any form.
 I invite you to use your power as an informed consumer and compassionate individual to eliminate the market for natural hair in the art and fashion world!
 (I also use crappy $4 brushes from my local art store.
 Whatever works!)

 My process actually begins with finding my photo reference, which I prefer to photograph myself.
 This takes me to animal sanctuaries, nature centers, sometimes zoos (ones that treat their animals really well), and simply into the outdoors.
 I pour through the hundreds of images I've captured that day, then narrow my choices down to just a few—the ones that really capture emotion and expression best.
 If I need to, I'll use Photoshop to change backgrounds, combine images, color-correct, and really solidify my vision for the completed painting.
 That said, intuition plays a huge part in the final piece.